adyemsbillions/fredometer-v2/README.md

 🛠️ Installation & Setup

 Clone the Repository:

 git clone <repository-url>

 Install XAMPP:

 Set up XAMPP or another local server environment to run PHP and MySQL.

 Ensure the MySQL service is running.

 Set Up the Database:

-Create the fredometer database and tables (baselinedata, pindata, severitydata) using the provided SQL:CREATE DATABASE fredometer;
+Create the fredometer database and tables (baselinedata, pindata, severitydata) using the provided SQL:

+CREATE DATABASE fredometer;
 USE fredometer;

 -- baselinedata table